trade4huskers/trade4huskers.github.io/_posts/2023-05-27-Predicting_Walmart_Sales.md

 considerations before using this prediction for any reason.

 # CONCLUSION
-For project 3, we as a team, for project 3, will have pulled 4 different datasets from Kaggle.com, all relating to Walmart store sales.
+We as a team, for project 3, will have pulled 4 different datasets from Kaggle.com, all relating to Walmart store sales.
 We have used numerous libraries available in Python programming language throughout this project, PyCharm Professional 2022.2.1 with Jupyter Notebook being our IDE of choice.
 Seaborn and matplotlib have been the libraries utilized for